Welcome to the Field Course Safety and Risk Management Toolkit!

 - Conditions of Participation (including Code of Conduct) Form - Establishes behavior expectations for students while participating in the field work.

-- Medical Report Form - Students should complete the medical report and schedule a medical screening with the Student Health Center (preferable) or a personal physician at least thirty (30) days in advance of the course.
-Instructions for departments regarding the form's use are shown on the first page.
+- Health & Safety Report Form - Students should complete the health history and schedule a medical screening with the Student Health Center at least thirty (30) days in advance of the course.
+Instructions for students, physicians and departments regarding the form's use are provided in the document.

 - Compile Student Background Information - Contact: